SARVESH-SINHA/SARVESH-SINHA/README.md

 - 👋 Hi, I’m @SARVESH-SINHA
 - 👀 I’m interested in CODING
-- 🌱 I’m currently learning B.TECH(CSE)
+- 🌱 I’m currently learning B.TECH(CSE) (3rd year) from Galgotias university
-- 💞️ I’m looking to collaborate on the new learning projects
+- 💞️ I’m looking to collaborate on the new learning?beginning projects
 - 📫 How to reach me on my email-mihu.sinha@gmail.com

 <!---